Why Your Development Team Needs A Product Owner

-Anyone who has done anything big with a piece of software can tell you, the bigger the release the riskier it can be.
-So I was nervous about it, but also, at the same time, confident that we had done enough work and testing that it was going to go well.
-We were able to give the application probably its biggest UI lift in a long time.
+Anyone who has done anything big with a piece of software can tell you: the bigger the release, the riskier it can be.
+I was nervous about it, but at the same time confident that we had done enough testing for it to go well.
+We were able to give the application its biggest UI lift in a long time.

 What Do You Like Most About Your Role?

-It's interesting because I did not come into Issuetrak ever expecting to be in the position that I’m in now, but it has been the most rewarding experience I’ve had at Issuetrak.
+I didn't expect to be in the position I’m in now, but it has been the most rewarding experience I’ve had at Issuetrak.

-Even working with the developers on some little checkbox, and finally getting it right.
-And watching that tiny seed of an idea grow and then eventually get released to the public.
-These are all little things that happen and add up to a really satisfying job experience for me.
+Even working with the developers on the shape of a checkbox is rewarding when we finally get it right - watching that tiny seed of an idea grow, then get released to the public.
+The little things add up to a really satisfying job experience for me.

 What Do You Want People To Know?